Top 6 Safety Tips for Stopping Your Meds

 Many factors need to be considered before you stop any medication that has been prescribed for you, that’s why it is so important to talk to your doctor first.

-Ideally, talk to your doctor about how, when (and if) to stop a drug when it is first prescribed.
+Ideally, talk to your healthcare provider about how, when (and if) to stop a drug when it is first prescribed for you.

 2. Discuss Your Medications With Your Doctor

-Roughly 40 percent of people over the age of 60 take at least five prescription drugs, including medications they no longer need.
-Some medications -- like sleeping pills -- should only be used short-term.
+About 54% of adults 65 years of age and older report taking 4 or more prescription drugs, which may include medications they no longer need.
+Some medications -- like sleeping pills or some pain medications -- are typically only used short-term.

 - How about allergy medications that may only needed in the spring or fall?